Health & Nutrition11 min read

 What Is Usually NOT Covered

 • Pre-existing conditions: Any condition your dog showed symptoms of or was diagnosed with before the policy started.
-This is the single biggest exclusion.
+It's the single biggest exclusion.

 • Breeding-related costs: Pregnancy, whelping, and breeding complications.